Elder

 Kyle Buchmann

 Kyle Buchmann was born in Spooner, Wisconsin and received his BBA from the University of Wisconsin-Eau Claire.
 Kyle met his wife, Leah, in college and they married after graduation.
 The couple spent three years in Pittsburgh, Pennsylvania and three years in Eau Claire, Wisconsin prior to moving to Madison in 2012.
-Kyle is an Associate Vice President and Managing Director of Development at the University of Wisconsin Foundation where he focuses on assisting alumni and donors in making an impact with their philanthropic gifts alongside training colleagues.
-He is active in the 56 Ministry, Men’s Community, and leads a Blackhawk Fitchburg Life Group with Leah.
+Kyle is a Senior Vice President of Development at the University of Wisconsin Foundation where he focuses on assisting alumni and friends of the University in making an impact with their philanthropic gifts.
+He is active in the BKids Launch Ministry, men’s community group, and leads a Blackhawk Fitchburg Community Group with Leah.
 The couple has three children: Owen, Addison, and Ezra.

 Tom Crenshaw